jmelero611/SBI-PYT-Project/final/README.md

 To run the program use the following command:

 ```
-python complex_reconstruction.py -i [inputs] -o [output] -v -vz
+python3 complex_reconstruction.py -i [inputs] -o [output] -v -vz
 ```
+Make sure that if you execute the program as a script, have the modules homodimers, heterodimers and common_functions in the same directory as the script.

-All functions are optionals, but it is important to write inputs and outputs.
+All options are optionals, but it is important to write inputs and outputs.

 You will find more information about the program, how to run it, tests and options explained in the written project.